muhsinbashirr/digitalgarden/_notes/Prelims/GS-2/Polity/LECTURE-NOTES/JUDICIARY/Judiciary.md

 # 🇮🇳 INDIAN JUDICIARY SYSTEM 🏛️

 India's judiciary is defined as an **INDEPENDENT, INTEGRATED, and PYRAMIDAL JUDICIAL SYSTEM**.
+This system is fundamental to our [[Constitution of India]] and represents one of the three pillars of democracy alongside the legislature and executive.

 ## 🏗️ The Pyramidal Structure
 Illustrates the hierarchy: